ustaxcourt/ef-cms/docs/getting-started.md

 The Dawson system is built using a role-based authentication system.
 Each user in Dawson has different permissions for various features in the application.
 For example, only a Petitions Clerk has the ability to serve a petition, whereas a Docket Clerk has the ability to upload a docket entry.
 Here is a list of the current roles we have in our system:

-?> Check [User Roles](/what-is-dawson?id=users) to  about each of the user roles in the Dawson system.
+?> Check [User Roles](/what-is-dawson?id=users) to learn about each of the user roles in the Dawson system.

 - adc
 - admin